artpolikarpov/fotorama.io/README.md

 # What is it?

-Fotorama’s static website using the [Eleventy](https://www.11ty.io/) static site, with auto-deploy to [Netlify](https://www.netlify.com).
+Source of Fotorama’s static website using the [Eleventy](https://www.11ty.io/) static site, with auto-deploy to [Netlify](https://www.netlify.com).